z-shell/subversion/docs/README.md

 >
 > Please upgrade to [ZI](https://github.com/z-shell-zi)

-The [apache/subversion](https://github.com/apache/subversion) zsh package than can use the NPM package registry to automatically:
+The [apache/subversion](https://github.com/apache/subversion) zsh package that can use the NPM package registry to automatically:

 - get the plugin's Git repository OR release-package URL,
 - get the list of the recommended ices for the plugin,